-In December 2012, Law No. 309-12 (the "2012 Tax Amnesty") was approved, which included a tax amnesty program designed to expand the tax base by (i) encouraging future compliance with tax regulations by individuals and entities with unpaid taxes, and (ii) increasing collections from tax payers that have assets which are disproportionately large compared to their reported income.
+In December 2012, Law No. 309-12 was approved, which included, among other things, a tax amnesty program, which is designed to expand the tax base by (i) encouraging future compliance with the tax laws by persons and entities with outstanding unpaid taxes, and (ii) increasing collections from tax payers with assets that are disproportionately large compared to their reported income.
 This amnesty program pertains to taxes on income, inheritance, properties, transfer of properties, real estate, interest, penalties and surcharges relating to the importation of goods, as well as, excise taxes and Value Added Tax.